 256 E. Congress St.

-While the sleek lanterns and interior are what catch eyes walking by, come in and grab a seat at the bar for a creative cocktail.
+While the sleek lanterns and interior are what catch the eyes from pedestrians walking by, come in and grab a seat at the bar for a creative cocktail.
 Beverage manager Eric Harding showcases the wide agave selection in creative margaritas and other interpretations of classics.